bombkiml/beech-api/README.md

 ### # Generate Models ###

-The `models` keep the files of function(s) for retriving, inserting, updating and deleting with SQL data. for understanding you might make model name same your table name in `src/models` folder.
+The `models` keep the files of function(s) data managemnets for Retriving, Creating, Updating and Destroying (CRUD). for understanding you might make model name same your table name inside `src/models` folder.

 ```sh
 $ beech make modelName --model